 Haslam (2018a) stated that social identity is also important for health, describing it as providing a sense of connection, meaning, support and agency.
 Hargreaves and North (1999) affirmed the importance of the social dimension of music in everyday life.
-They concluded that music has three main benefits to the individual's psychosocial wellbeing pertaining to the management of self-identity, interpersonal relationships, and mood.
-They argued that the social dimension should be at the core of music psychology and

-North's study refers to music more generally, given that singing is a common form of musicking (defined as any musical activity including listening, performing etc), these benefits may also be applied to singing.
+They concluded that music has three main benefits to the individual's psychosocial wellbeing pertaining to the management of selfidentity, interpersonal relationships and mood.
+They argued that the social dimension should be at the core of music psychology and noted that until recently this aspect has been largely neglected.
+While Hargreaves and North's study refers to music more generally, given that singing is a common form of musicking (defined as any musical activity including listening, performing etc.), these benefits may also be applied to singing.
 Self-identity as a psychosocial outcome of singing was addressed by Bannan (2000) who maintained that one way individuals can make sense of the world is through singing.
-He included positive elements of self-identity in his model for finding one's singing voice, whilst Lamont (2002) explained that part of our identity is informed by music itself.
-A study by Dingle et al. (2013) on choral singing for marginalized populations suggested that becoming a choir member facilitates an additional social identity for members which could evoke positive emotions.
+He included positive elements of self-identity in his model for finding one's singing voice, while Lamont (2002) explained that part of our identity is informed by music itself.
+A study by Dingle et al. (2013) on choral singing for marginalised populations suggested that becoming a choir member facilitates an additional social identity for members which could evoke positive emotions.
 Similarly, Lagace et al. (2016) found in their study of people living with mental illness involved in a community singing project, that improved self-perception and rediscovery of self-confidence were among the benefits reported.